Ishqiya

-Ishqiya is a 2010 Indian Hindi-language slapstick black comedy film directed by debutante Abhishek Chaubey starring Vidya Balan, Naseeruddin Shah, Arshad Warsi, and Salman Shahid, with cinematography by Mohana Krishna, and was produced by Raman Maroo and Vishal Bhardwaj.
+Ishqiya is a 2010 Indian Hindi-language slapstick dark-humor film directed by debutante Abhishek Chaubey and produced by Raman Maroo and Vishal Bhardwaj.
+The film stars Vidya Balan, Naseeruddin Shah, Arshad Warsi.
 The film was released on 29 January 2010.

-The film performed moderately at the box office.
+The film opened to positive critical reception and performed moderately well at the box office.
 It was selected for screening at the 34th Cairo International Film Festival.
 A sequel Dedh Ishqiya was released in January 2014 with the same cast and crew, sans Vidya Balan, who was substituted by Madhuri Dixit and Huma Qureshi.